KaHIP/KaHIP/KaHIP_hu_changes.md

 Below are the necessary additions to the code.
 These were performed mostly during September-October, 2020.

-## Necassary technical changes
+## Necessary technical changes

-The system description whould somehow be given to ParHIP through the command line.
+The system description would somehow be given to ParHIP through the command line.
 As we only target near-homegeneous tree system this can be done using two extra arguments: **`hierarchy_parameter_string`** and **`distance_parameter_string`**.
 Both parameters is a sequence of numbers separated by `:`.
 If hierarchy_parameter_string=a1:a2:a3:...:ai:...:ak this means that the system has k levels, the nodes in level `i-1` have `ai` "children" and in total we have a1\*a2\*...\*ak leaves.
 In this system description